tiian/tiian.github.io/flom/FLoM_by_examples/Use_Case_15.md

 The *READER* starts to run, the *BACKUP* starts because it can collect a consisten backup, while the *WRITER* task must wait *BACKUP* end before starting: it can not update */foo/blue/apple* because until the backup finished.

 ## Summary
-This use case shows a complex synchronization scenario with different tasks that access a different level of a resource tree.
+This use case shows a complex synchronization scenario with different tasks that access a different levels of a resource tree.
-**It must be noted** that FLOM resources do **not** need to map to real files: FLOM resources are abstracts and can be used to model a synchronization scenario that has not a file counterpart.
+**It must be noted** that FLoM resources do **not** need to map to real files: FLoM resources are virtual and can be used to model a synchronization scenario that has not a file counterpart.
 You might model:

 * *invoices*, *receipts*, *customers*, *goods*, ...